lemunozm/lancat/README.md

 # What is *lancat*?
-*lancat* is an utility that extend the behavior of `cat` tool to the LAN.
+*lancat* is a tool that extend the behavior of `cat` linux utility to the LAN.
-It sends a multicast message for searching *lancat* listeners in the LAN, and creates an one-to-one tcp connection for each listener found to transfer the information, in a reliable way and without saturate the network.
+It sends a multicast message for searching *lancat* listeners in the LAN, then creates one-to-one tcp connection for each listener found in order to transfer the information in a reliable way and without saturating the network.

 # Installation
-`lancat` is a *rust* application, so you need the *cargo rust*'s utility installed in your computer in order to compile it.
+`lancat` is a [*rust*][rust] application, so you can use the [*cargo*][cargo] package manager in order to install it.
-Place into the repository and run:
+For it, place into the repository and run:
 ```
 $ cargo install --path .
 ```
-In you have `~/.cargo/bin` in your PATH, you will be able to use *lancat* in everywhere in your computer!.
+In you have `~/.cargo/bin` in your PATH, you will be able to use *lancat*  everywhere in your computer!

 # How it works?
 It has two main modes, for writing to the LAN and for reading from the LAN.

 ## To the LAN
-For write data to the LAN, run:
+For writing data to the LAN, run:
 ```
 $ lancat
 hello lan